 Trina is a lecturer at Charles Sturt University, and a former Board member of the Australian Rehabilitation and Assistive Technology Association (ARATA).
 In addition to teaching in the occupational therapy degree, Trina has a background in the application of everyday and specialised technologies and is involved in the provision of clinical support for people in the local community interested in exploring options for communication, computer access and home control.
-Originally from Melbourne, Trina now enjoys living in Albury and is looking forward to representing a regional perspective on the Divisional Council.

 Nikki is an associate lecturer in the School of Health Sciences at Western Sydney University.
 Nikki has an interest in cognitive functioning and its impact on daily living among older adults.
 Nikki is currently undertaking her PhD at Western Sydney University, investigating the use of memory encoding strategies to improve everyday memory performance and promote functional performance in older adults with mild cognitive impairment.
-Prior to moving to academia Nikki worked as an occupational therapist, with clinical experience within residential aged care.

 Sheridan Wicks is a Charles Sturt University graduate with 12 years of experience.
 For the past 10 years, Sheridan has run a private paediatric occupational therapy practice in Nowra, in the Shoalhaven region.

 Danielle Perkes is a senior occupational therapist who has worked in the mental health sector for 20 years.
 She is a senior health leader and manager with experience in a broad range of hospital and community healthcare settings.